If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 How is diabetes diagnosed?

-Your healthcare provider may test for diabetes if they suspect you are at risk.
+After examining you, discussing your symptoms, and going over your health history, your healthcare provider may test for diabetes if they suspect you’re at risk.
 To check for diabetes, your healthcare provider may request the following tests:

 - Fasting blood sugar test.
 This test is usually done in the morning, after an 8-hour fast.
 This means that you shouldn’t eat any foods or drink any liquids except for water for 8 hours before the test.
 At the end of the fast, a healthcare provider or nurse measure the amount of glucose in your blood.
 If your blood sugar level is 7.0 millimoles per litre (mmol/L) or higher, your healthcare provider will probably want to repeat the test.
 A blood sugar level of 7.0 millimoles per litre (mmol/L) or higher on 2 occasions indicates diabetes.
 Test results from 6.1 millimoles per litre (mmol/L) to 6.9 millimoles per litre (mmol/L) suggest prediabetes.